 - Type of table: by country or organization

 - Team competition points scoring tables or Combined events points scoring tables

 - Men or Women

 Age grading factors

-For meetings that are using multiple age groups, age grading factors will be automatically assigned and applied to the points scoring tables where appropriate.
-Age grading factor details are provided as reference information and can be viewed by clicking on OVERVIEW → Age grading factors.
+For meets/meetings that use multiple age groups, age grading factors will be automatically assigned and applied to the points scoring tables where appropriate.
+Age grading factor details are provided as reference information and can be viewed by clicking OVERVIEW → Age grading factors.